Sneakerbotics/sneaker-snippets-nodejs/README.md

 * 407 - Tunnelling socket error, often shown when your program cannot connect to a proxy.
 * 500+ - Server errors

 Not receiving a status code is usually because something more internal has happened.
-If you try making a HTTP request without being connected to the internet you will see an example of this.
+If you try making a HTTP request without being connected to the internet you will see an example of this. theoretically a server could provide a valid response as an invalid status code to try and trick you, this is unlikely as it would also create a very difficult development experience.

 #### Request Methods